Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes languages and most sports.

 1. Recognizing Thai Consonants and Vowels:

-The first challenge in reading and writing was learning how to recognize, read, and write a non-Latin alphabet.
+The initial challenge in reading and writing was learning how to recognize, read, and write a non-Latin alphabet.
 There are 44 different consonant letters and 32 different vowel letters.
 According to Wikipedia, the Thai alphabet comes from the old Khmer script which is a southern Brahmic style of writing called Vatteluttu.

 2. Joining Consonants and Vowels to Make Words: